 WARNING: Currently, few if any of the meeting spaces accommodate the full range of sensory sensitivities that may be found among autistic people.
 For example, there aren't very many reasonably-priced meeting spaces that don't use fluorescent lights.
 Hopefully in the future it will be possible for more groups to meet in more sensory-friendly spaces.
 In the meantime, see Sensory notes on the venues.
 If a venue is not described there, that means I don't yet know its sensory status.
 (It does NOT mean "No news is good news.")

-Note: Except for the Queens discussion group, organizations listed on this page are not affiliated with this website.
+Note: Unless otherwise noted, organizations listed on this page are not affiliated with this website.

 Free support / self-help groups in Manhattan